yunxiaomr/yunxiaomr.github.io/_pages/about.md

 - [Jan.
 2025] &nbsp; One paper on explainable knowledge probing is accepted.
 - [Nov.
 2024] &nbsp; One paper on explainable multi-hop reasoning is accepted.
 - [Aug.
 2024] &nbsp; We will attend the Annual Meeting of the Association for Computational Linguistics (ACL2024) in Bangkok, Thailand.
 - [May.
-2024] &nbsp; One paper on Self-explaining Rationalization is accepted.
+2024] &nbsp; One paper on self-explaining rationalization is accepted.
 - [Apr.
 2024] &nbsp; One Journal paper on FrameNet knowledge is accepted.
 - [Oct.
 2022] &nbsp; 🏆 We get the First Prize on CMRC2022 (the 1st rank) in the 21st China National Conference on Computational Linguistics.
 - [May.
 2022] &nbsp; Two Journal papers on Machine Reading Comprehension are accepted to the Journal of Chinese Information Processing.